 to see available sub commands and options.
 Start by initializing an Autocrypt account which will maintain its own keyring and not interfere with your possibly existing gpg default keyring:

-$ muacrypt init
+$ muacrypt add-account

 Afterwards you can create an Autocrypt header for an email address:

 You can process and integrate peer’s Autocrypt keys by piping an email message into the process-incoming subcommand:

 At any point you can show the status of your muacrypt account: